 National Fire Information Database (NFID)

-The National Fire Information Database (NFID) is a pilot project with the objective of gathering ten years of microdata information on fire incidents and fire losses from provincial/territorial Fire Marshals and Fire Commissioners Offices across Canada, standardizing the data, and creating a centralized national system for the collection of fire statistics.
+The objective of the National Fire Information Database (NFID) is to gather microdata information on fire incidents and fire losses from provincial/territorial Fire Marshal's and Fire Commissioner's Offices across Canada, standardize the data, and create a centralized national system for the collection of fire statistics.

 The objective of the NFID was to develop and maintain a national database of statistical information on fire incidents, losses and casualties.
 The database is intended to be a census of fire incidents involving loss in Canada.